GabrielSJones/obs-mouse-overlay/README.md

-# Tauri + React + Typescript
+# OBS-MOUSE-OVERLAY

+## Desktop app displaying mouse input in various forms.
+- Hook into this easily with obs, just add window capture and set capture method method to win10

-Little bit heavy for the current purposes of the app, but will make it easier to add additional features later
+A bit heavy for the current purposes of the app, but will make it easier to add additional features later

 ## Recommended IDE Setup